mariusmokoka/Module_2_BOIMOK510_BCL2401_GroupA_Boikhutso-Mokoka_JSL02-main/README.md

 # [JSL02] Submission: Debug the DOM

 You will:
-1. Use the Starter Code Repo,
+1. Use the Starter Code Repo.
-2. Code your solution,
+2. Code your solution.
 3. Commit changes to your repo
 3. Submit GitHub Repo Link to LMS [JSL02] Submission Project Tab